methodsanalytics/ma_fabric_hack_together_2024/README.md

 3. ??

+-Power BI Reporting-

+1. We used Microsoft Fabric to construct a fact and dimension-based data model.

+2. We used PowerBI to visualise both the actual data and model's predictions data.

---Future Work—
+--Future Work—-

 Due to time constraints, there were a number of avenues that were left unexplored.
 Below are a few ideas that we will be exploring in due course:

 - Incorporating a more robust prediction method by inputting rainfall predictions
+- Investigate usage of more data sources such as Tweets and further weather data